MicrosoftDocs/windows-dev-docs/hub/powertoys/powerrename.md

 [ECMAScript Regular Expressions Tutorial](https://o7planning.org/en/12219/ecmascript-regular-expressions-tutorial)

-## File List Filters
+## File list filters

 Filters can be used in PowerRename to narrow the results of the rename.
 Use the _Preview_ window to check expected results.
 Click the column headers to switch between filters.

 - **Original**, the first column in the _Preview_ window switches between:
-  - Checked: The file is selected to be renamed.
+  - Checked: The file is selected to be renamed
-  - Unchecked: The file is not selected to be renamed (even though it fits the value entered in the search criteria).
+  - Unchecked: The file is not selected to be renamed (even though it fits the value entered in the search criteria)

-- **Renamed**, the second column in the _Preview_ window can be toggled.
+- **Renamed**, the second column in the _Preview_ window can be toggled:
   - The default preview will show all selected files, with only files matching the _Search for_ criteria displaying the updated rename value.
   - Selecting the _Renamed_ header will toggle the preview to only display files that will be renamed.
 Other selected files from your original selection will not be visible.